davesheinbein/ui-kit-modern/src/components/FileUpload/Explanation.md

 ## Overview

-The `FileUpload` folder implements a unified, configuration-driven file upload system for React applications.
+The `FileUpload` folder implements a , configuration-driven file upload system for React applications.
 It supports a wide variety of upload scenarios (dropzone, image uploader, avatar uploader, document uploader, gallery, bulk, etc.) using a single, DRY component and factory pattern.
 The system is designed for flexibility, extensibility, and visual consistency, with support for custom validation, preview, drag-and-drop, and Redux state management.

 ## Key Files